Past CPD Event

 Overview of workshop

-This one-day skills-based course is specifically focused on building skills in using the five-session cognitive analytic consultancy (CAC) version of cognitive analytic therapy (CAT).
+This one-day skills-based course was specifically focused on building skills in using the five-session cognitive analytic consultancy (CAC) version of cognitive analytic therapy (CAT).

 The five-session CAC approach has been developed from the ground up in the CAT community, building on the model originally developed by Angela Carradice.
 This has been done by adapting therapeutic skills to work in a containing and theoretically informed way with clients who may not feel ready for direct therapeutic work.
 It can also be a way of helping care coordinators and clients agree a focus for their work together.